goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.4.
 Lock dependencies

 **TL;DR:** Your code must be identical across all environments, but amazingly NPM lets dependencies drift across environments by default – when you install packages at various environments it tries to fetch packages’ latest patch version.
-Overcome this by using NPM config files , .npmrc, that tell each environment to save the exact (not the latest) version of each package.
-Alternatively, for finer grain control use NPM” shrinkwrap”. *Update: as of NPM5 , dependencies are locked by default.
+Overcome this by using NPM config files, .npmrc, that tell each environment to save the exact (not the latest) version of each package.
+Alternatively, for finer grain control use NPM” shrinkwrap”. *Update: as of NPM5, dependencies are locked by default.
 The new package manager in town, Yarn, also got us covered by default

 **Otherwise:** QA will thoroughly test the code and approve a version that will behave differently at production.
 Even worse, different servers at the same production cluster might run different code